-22. Application for restraint order
+23. Application for restraint order

-- (1) Where there are reasonable grounds to believe that a person has committed a specified offence and after investigations have commenced in relation to the offence, the Attorney General may apply to the court for a restraint order in respect of all or any of the property of the person who is believed to have committed the offence. - (2) An application for a restraint order under subsection (1), may be made ex parte to the court, accompanied by an affidavit sworn on the information and belief of the Attorney General deposing to the following matters- - (a) the offence alleged to have been committed by the person and in relation to which investigation has commenced; - (b) the grounds for believing that the person committed the offence; and - (c) a description as far as is possible, of the property, in respect of which the restraint order is sought. - (3) An application for a restraint order shall not be entertained against any person- - (a) after the investigation in subsection (1) is concluded and where it is decided that no complaint is to be made or information given, in respect of the commission of a specified offence; or - (b) where, after the investigation in subsection (1), a complaint is made or information is given and a final decision is given in respect of the commission of a specified offence, by the court. - (4) In this section "final decision" in respect of a complaint or information, means- - (a) where there is an appeal from the decision of the court, the decision on that appeal; - (b) where there is more than one appeal from the decision of the court, the decision made on the last appeal; or
+- (1) Where there are reasonable grounds to believe that any person has committed a specified offence and after investigations have commenced in relation to the offence, the Attorney General may apply to the court for a restraint order in respect of any property which the Attorney General believes are proceeds of crime. - (2) An application for a restraint order under subsection (1), may be made ex parte to the court, accompanied by an affidavit sworn on the information and belief of the Attorney General, deponing to the following matters- - (a) the offence alleged to have been committed by the person and in relation to which investigation has commenced; - (b) the grounds for believing that the person committed the offence; and - (c) a description as far as is possible, of the property, in respect of which the restraint order is sought.

+- (3) An application for a restraint order shall not be entertained against any person- - (a) after the investigation in subsection (1) is concluded and it is determined that no specified offence was committed by the person against whom a restraint order is sought; or - (b) where, after the investigation in subsection (l), the person against whom a restraint order is sought, is charged with a specified offence and a final decision for conviction is given in respect of the commission of that offence, by the court - (4) In this section "final decision" in respect of a complaint or information, means- - (a) where there is an appeal from a decision of a court, the decision on that appeal; or - (b) where there is more than one appeal from the decision of the court, the decision made on the last appeal.